British Rail Mark 3: Sleeping carriages

-In 1979, British Rail ordered 236 Mark 3 SLEP sleeper carriages.
+In 1979, British Rail ordered 236 Mark 3 sleeper carriages.
 Because of cost overruns partly caused by more stringent regulations in the wake of the Taunton sleeping car fire the order was cut back to 207.
 However even this was too many, as by the time they were delivered British Rail were withdrawing sleeper services.

 In 1987, ten were leased to Danish State Railways while in 1994, three were sold to Swiss bogie manufacturer Schweizerische Industrie Gesellschaft for tilt train testing.
 In 1995 Porterbrook experimentally converted one to a day carriage.
 GNER purchased 13 with the intention of converting to High Speed Train carriages, but the project was aborted.

 Five were converted to generator vans for the aborted Nightstar service.
 One of these was purchased by UK Rail Leasing for use as a carriage heater at its Leicester depot in 2016.
 English Welsh & Scottish investigated converting Mark 3s for use on high speed freight trains.